yasin6n/TRI-Battery-SOH-Prediction/README.md

   - **Random Forest**: 25 Minutes

 **Important Update (28 March 2026):**
-SOH calculation has been revised by using the **nominal capacity (1.1 Ah)** provided by the dataset creators instead of the initial capacity.
+SOH calculation has been revised by using the **nominal capacity (1.1 Ah)** provided by the dataset creators, instead of the initial capacity.
 This change approximately **doubled the model's predictive performance** and nearly **halved the error rates**.

 ### Current Best Results (Nominal Capacity = 1.1 Ah)